DIRECTING

 Caius Martius Coriolanus: Matthew Harmon

-Tullus Aufidius: Eli Meyers
+Tullus Aufidius: Elijah Meyers

 Volumnia: Bianca Martel